tnramalho/rockets-sdk/packages/rockets-server-auth/README.md

 **OAuth Flow**:

-1. Client calls `/oauth/authorize?provider=google&scopes=email profile`
+1. Client calls `/oauth/authorize?provider=google&scopes=email userMetadata`
 2. AuthRouterGuard routes to the appropriate OAuth guard based on provider
 3. OAuth guard redirects to the provider's authorization URL
 4. User authenticates with the OAuth provider